Community Tourism

 Participation

 Our strength is in sharing, community engagement and full participation.
-We stand for a meaningful experience by spending time with the community and people who are involved in tourism e.g. district tourism associations, we spend time discovering the countryside during nature walks and mountain hiking.
+We stand for a meaningful experience by spending time with the community and people who are involved in tourism e.g. hiking clabs, trekkers associations, walkers groups, district tourism associations etc. We spend time discovering the countryside during nature walks and mountain hiking.
 We share daily life with the community by spending a day or night in a traditional community and homestead.
 Our work is about ‘‘Nature, People and Economy’’.

 Key Principles in our work: